Is The Essential Wilderness Survival Skills Online Course Right for You? Take the Free Quiz!

 Adjunct faculty offer their expertise as instructors at our courses each year.

-Ben Mardis is an instructor at Alderleaf.
-He is an experienced educator who spent three years volunteering on farms and homesteads around the country practicing sustainable living skills.
-Ben is a graduate of both the Alderleaf Wilderness Certification Program and the Advanced Wilderness Skills Program.
-He holds a Level II Tracker Certification and a Permaculture Design Certification.
-Ben was born and raised on the east coast before finding his calling in the Pacific Northwest.
-He served as a sonar technician on submarines in the United States Navy.
-Ben is a passionate naturalist who loves unfolding the mysteries of the plants, birds, and fungal kingdom.
-When not working on mushroom cultivation or herbalism projects you can find him in the garden or in the forest photographing birds.
+Ben Mardis is an instructor at Alderleaf and a graduate of both the Alderleaf Wilderness Certification Program and the Advanced Wilderness Skills Program.
+He holds a B.S. in Conservation and Restoration Science, Level II Tracker Certification, Advanced Permaculture Design Certificate, and spent three years volunteering on homesteads around the U.S. before beginning work on his own homesteading project in the PNW.
+Ben was born and raised on the east coast and served as a United States Navy Submariner before finding his calling in the Pacific Northwest.
+He is a passionate naturalist and skilled outdoor educator who loves unfolding the mysteries of the plants, birds, and fungal kingdom.
+Ben enjoys growing perennial plants for his nursery business, Wild Sprout Nursery, playing guitar, and spending time outdoors with his wife, Tara.

 Articles by Ben Mardis